maurizdeb/CutTheMooog/README.md

 [![Download Latest](https://img.shields.io/badge/download-latest-blue.svg)](https://github.com/maurizdeb/CutTheMoog/releases/latest)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-brightgreen.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This repository contains the source code of an audio plugin which emulates the behavior of the Lockhart Wavefolder and the Moog Filter.
+CutTheMoog is an audio plugin which emulates the behavior of the Lockhart Wavefolder and the Moog Filter.
+CutTheMog is made and distributed by maurizdeb a.k.a.
+KarotaSound CutTheMoog is an open-source project.
+If you like it and you want KarotaSound to develop other plugins, please [DONATE HERE](https://www.paypal.com/donate?hosted_button_id=W7VEU56ZXZXFA).
+Any comment, advice or contribution is kindly accepted!

 ## Description